-The Company and its subsidiary companies Oriental Pearl City Properties Sdn Bhd, Lakehill Resort Development Sdn Bhd and Taman Bandar Baru Masai Sdn Bhd had on 23 August 2019 entered into a settlement agreement with AmanahRaya Development Sdn Bhd.
-The effective disposal of land measuring a total of approximately 131.95 acres in Johor as settlement of debt owing to AmanahRaya amounting to RM115 million.
+The Company and its subsidiary companies, Oriental Pearl City Properties Sdn.
+Bhd., Lakehill Resort Development Sdn.
+Bhd. and Taman Bandar Baru Masai Sdn.
+Bhd. had on 23 August 2019 entered into a settlement agreement with AmanahRaya Development Sdn.
+Bhd. ("AmanahRaya"), and subsequently obtained mandate from shareholders to execute the agreement during the Extraordinary General Meeting held on 22 May 2020.